Relax Oil – Lavender, Chamomile and Frankincense

 This dual purpose pregnancy and labour massage oil contains a deliciously scented aromatherapy blend to calm anxiety, soothe aches and pains and help you relax.

-As your body changes you may find sleep becomes disturbed and your muscles strained and achy.
-This nourishing blend of almond, apricot and calendula base oils combined with beautifully scented essential oils will help soothe and calm during pregnancy and labour. …. benefits which are equally important once your baby has arrived.
-Our pump cap also makes dispensing easy.
-For ingredients click Within.
+As your body changes during pregnancy you may find your sleep becomes disturbed and muscles strained and achy.
+This pregnancy and labour massage oil blends nourishing base oils with beautifully scented essential oils to help soothe and calm. …. benefits which are equally important once your baby has arrived.
+Use with massage, as a luscious body oil or swished into a warm bath to ease aching muscles, help with sleep and relaxation during pregnancy.
+During labour combine with the massage strokes below or apply to your wrists and inhale the aroma to help calm anxiety and ease pain.
+Our pump cap makes dispensing easy.

 Before you begin read Massage for pregnancy